Vyral/willie-miranda-recruiting/_drafts/how-can-i-get-my-goals-back-on-track.md

 {% include youtube.html %}

+<center><em>These three steps will ensure you can achieve your goals for 2020.</em></center>

-First, I’d like to say congratulations for making it through the first half of 2020; there were many bumps in the road.
+<br>First, I’d like to say congratulations for making it through the first half of 2020; there were many bumps in the road.
 If you’re a bit off track for reaching your goals this year, I’m sharing the three steps for how to get back on pace to achieve them:

 **1\.
 Make a goal**.
 You need a clear, written goal; you can make a new one, or revise the ones you made in January.
 This goal could be to make more calls, reach out to your database more, develop a farm, create more videos, be more active on social media, etc.